 He has a hatful of other puppetry design and direction credits over twenty years of work, taking in the RSC, the Strasbourg Opera, The Royal Court, the Young Vic, the Bolton Octagon and the National Theatre, amongst many others.
 Awards include a Herald Angel Award and a Total Theatre Award (both for his collaboration with Kazuko Hohki, Evidence for the Existence of Borrowers).
 In 2010 Mervyn was awarded an Arts Foundation Fellowship.

-His teaching includes sessions and workshops with organisations including The Arvon Foundation, Royal Welsh College of Music & Drama, the University of East Anglia, the National Theatre, the Royal Court, London College of Fashion, London International Mime Festival and The Actor's Guild.
-For more information on Mervyn's work outside Significant Object please click here.
+His teaching includes sessions and workshops with organisations including The O'Neill National Puppetry Conference, The Arvon Foundation, RADA, Royal Welsh College of Music & Drama, the University of East Anglia, the National Theatre, the Royal Court, London College of Fashion, London International Mime Festival and The Actor's Guild.
+For more information on Mervyn's previous work and work outside Significant Object please click here.

 In 2015 he made a TEDx talk about puppetry and the imagination: